Community Engagement presents:

 Part of the Spring 2026 "Let's Talk Community" Lunch and Learn Series

-Join us as we continue our monthly community engagement learning series throughout Spring 2026, where we will showcase our campus work in community engagement.
+Join us as we continue our monthly community engagement learning series throughout Spring 2026, where we have been showcasing our campus work in community engagement.
 Discover how faculty, staff, students, and partners are building meaningful collaborations to address societal needs and create lasting change.
-These sessions will showcase innovative projects, success stories, provide examples for building trust and fostering collaboration, and provide opportunities to connect.
+These sessions have showcased innovative projects, success stories, provided examples for building trust and fostering collaboration, and provided opportunities to connect.

 Everyone is welcome to join us via Zoom—come learn, share, and be part of the conversation!
 No registration is needed.